rebus-org/Rebus.SignalR/README.md

 Sample application 2 (SQL Server is used as a transport with the decentralized subscription storage)
 ====
+You can modify Rebus.SignalR.Samples application to try out SqlServer transport:
 ```csharp
 public void ConfigureServices(IServiceCollection services)
 {